espegun/AWS/how_to_EC2/README.md

 `jupyter notebook --ip <private IPv4>`   Set the instance running, it will return a token.
 Replace the private with public IP and paste in the browser (port 8888 must be open for inbound traffic).<br/>
 To set up a Flask API, simply run the `flaski_api.py`file (port 5000 must be open for inbound traffic).<br/>

+## Boto3
+Remember, you can also use [boto3](https://github.com/espegun/AWS/tree/main/how_to_boto3#ec2-instances) to instanciate and work against an instance.

 ## Useful links